MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-forms.md

 -	Outbound marketing forms allow you to design forms for landing pages, event registrations, or subscription centers.
 This functionality is covered in real-time journeys forms, which can be published as a standalone page.
 -	Marketing websites and redirect URLs allow you to track web activity, a feature that isn't yet available in real-time journeys but it's planned (see [Engage customers with content and follow-ups based on website interactions](/dynamics365/release-plan/2023wave2/marketing/dynamics365-marketing/engage-customers-content-follow-ups-based-website-interactions)).

 Real-time journeys forms cover all functionality from outbound marketing forms and they also take over the publishing part from marketing pages (see [Deploy pages that contain Customer Insights - Journeys forms](real-time-marketing-deploy-pages.md)).
-Real-time journeys forms can also be used for event registration (in the **Website and form** tab in the event management module) and preference centers, which are the equivalent of subscription centers in outbound marketing (see [Transition consent](transition-walkthrough-consent.md) and [Create branded, customized preference centers to manage customer consent](real-time-marketing-preference-centers.md)).
+Real-time journeys forms can also be used for event registration (in the **Website and form** tab in the event management module) and preference centers, which are equivalent to subscription centers in outbound marketing (see [Transition consent](transition-walkthrough-consent.md) and [Create branded, customized preference centers to manage customer consent](real-time-marketing-preference-centers.md)).

-It's worth noting that real-time journeys forms are more advanced than their equivalent on the outbound marketing side.
+It's worth noting that real-time journeys forms are more advanced than an equivalent to the outbound marketing side.
 Real-time journeys forms have an intuitive, modern interface with an advanced form designer.
 Real-time journeys event registration forms also offer enhanced personalization options, allowing you to reuse forms by bringing in dynamic content (for example, for events).

 Consider the following when transitioning forms: